Your Manual Operating Model Is Now Your Biggest Risk

 What's Inside

-- Buy vs. Build vs. Augment: framework for evaluating platform-embedded AI vs. custom development
+- A Buy vs. Build vs. Augment framework for deciding when to activate platform-embedded AI versus invest in custom development.

 Who This Is For